AlgoTradingHub/theplatform-book/source/parsers.md

 o)
 ```

 Main syntax is **&lt-** followed by a parsing rule.
-A parser, like any other type in O language, can be assigned to variable (symbol) to be used later.
-To use parser with string or with bytearray just call it like a function.
+A parser, like any other type in O language, can be assigned to a variable (symbol) and used later.
+Using parser with a string or a byte array just calls it like a function.

 ## Parsing expression rules